wilsobl/open_gov/README.md

 TODO:
+- integrate Propublica's apis
+- Add universal ids to reps (from)
 - improve google civic api consumption at a local level (AdminstrativeArea1&2)
-- integrate Propublica's apis
 - create a kafka consumer go script that reads in messages and writes to mysql db
 - check for duplicates on userRep edit function
 - set up external data sources (S3?) for users, reps, etc.